 Q. Why should people come to the East Village?

 A. Great restaurants of every type that won’t dent your pocket.
-And the place feels like a neighborhood — not crowded or rushed.
+And the place feels like a neighbourhood — not crowded or rushed.

 Q. 3 words to describe the East Village?